 Q: Are all teachers certified and highly qualified?

-A: MASSA and the AMS network has extremely high standards and expectations for all staff members.
+A: AMS has extremely high standards and expectations for all staff members.
 Prospective teacher candidates are evaluated for their experience, writing skills, and content knowledge in a longer than average process that includes a content assessment test.
 Out of the thousands of applications we receive, we will only hire the top 2% of candidates.
-All teachers at MASSA, including specials (Art, Music, Technology, PE) and support staff, are considered highly-qualified as defined by the Federal No Child Left Behind Act.
+All teachers at AMS, including specials (Art, Music, Computer Sciences, PE) and support staff, are considered highly-qualified as defined by the Federal No Child Left Behind Act.

-Q: What specials classes are offered at MASSA?
+Q: What specials classes are offered at AMS?

-A: All grade levels at MASSA participate in PE, art, and music (piano or guitar) at least once a week.
+A: All grade levels at AMS participate in PE, art, and music (piano or guitar) at least once a week.
 Most students start learning Mandarin or Russian and taking technology classes by 2nd grade.
-For our full curriculum descriptions, visit this page.

-Q: How long has MASSA been in operation?
+Q: How long has AMS been in operation?

-A: MASSA has been providing rigorous, college-prep education since 2008.
-The first school in the network, AMS Prince, opened in 2001 and has been highly successful, receiving recognition as a top-performing school and the 2016 AZ Charter School of the Year and more.
+A: AMS has been providing rigorous, college-prep education since 2001.
+Since then, the school has been highly successful and received recognition as a top-performing school and the 2016 AZ Charter School of the Year and more.
 Read the network's story here.

-Q: Does MASSA offer extra help to students who need it?
+Q: Does AMS offer extra help to students who need it?

-A: MASSA offers free homework help after school in all subject areas from 3:08 to 3:45, Monday through Thursday.
+A: AMS offers free homework help after school in all subject areas from 3:14 to 3:55, Monday through Thursday.
 If your child is placed in the afterschool remediation program to catch up to grade level, check with your child’s teacher to find out the exact days of the week for their tutoring.
 To learn more about homework help and remediation, click here.

 Q: Can we get a tour?